Crowds return for Midlands Grand National following pandemic

 The Uttoxeter Racecourse general manager Brian Barrass said the event "just isn't the same without the roar of the crowd".

+Last year's winner Time To Get Up, the 11-4 favourite, finished third.

-It is expected to generate more than £1m for local businesses.
+The event was expected to generate more than £1m for local businesses.

-Mr Barrass said he was "extremely pleased" 52 horses had been entered for the day.
+Mr Barrass said he was "extremely pleased" 52 horses had been entered for the day, which sees a total of eight races.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk